AegixLinux/aegixlinux/README.md

 Nested within this git repository are six submodules representing other Aegix Linux repos.
 They are:

-- barbs (Aegix Beach Automation Routine for Building Systems)
+- barbs (Beach Automation Routine for Building Systems)
 - gohan (Aegix dotfiles and configuration)
 - dwm (Aegix build of suckless dwm)
 - dwmblocks (Aegix build of suckless dwmblocks)